scp222thj/MalumMenu/README.md

 <img width="550" alt="image" src="https://cdn.discordapp.com/attachments/1097928762324168744/1133767845558362202/image.png">

-- An intuitive GUI with our latest, greatest Among Us cheats
+- An intuitive GUI with our latest & greatest Among Us cheats
 - See ghosts & reveal the impostors
 - Track every player's position using the minimap
 - Teleport anywhere you want